1 dead, 1 injured in shooting at Florida shopping mall, police say - KESQ

 Police instead characterized the shooting incident as a targeted act of violence, Balken said.

-Police are still searching for the suspect, who was described as a Black male wearing a black hoodie, black pants and a black mask over his face, Balken said.
+Police on Saturday night were still searching for the suspect, who was described as a Black male wearing a black hoodie, black pants and a black mask over his face, Balken said.

-“Please avoid the area as police investigate,” officials said in the Facebook post.
-In a tweet after the news conference, Ocala PD posted on X, formerly Twitter, they are conducting a “secondary sweep” of the mall Saturday evening.
+The parking lot has reopened for residents to retrieve their vehicles while the mall remains closed, the Ocala Police Department said in an updated Facebook post.

+Syriah Williams, 18, told CNN she was shopping with her mother at the mall when the shooting happened.
+“We heard one shot then a pause then 3 other shots rang out and chaos erupted,” she said in a message.
+Williams said mall employees opened the back storage area and instructed everyone to run.

 The-CNN-Wire